Environmental impact of shipping containers

 Recycling and reuse of containers

 Another way in which shipping containers contribute to environmental protection is through recycling and reuse.
-Used containers can be used as the basis for building modular houses, offices and even schools.
+Used containers can be used as the basis for building modular houses, shipping container homes, offices and even schools.
 This reduces the need for new building materials and minimises waste.
-A creative approach to the use of old containers brings not only architectural diversity but also practical solutions for sustainable construction.
+A creative approach to the use of old containers brings not only architectural diversity but also practical solutions for sustainable construction of new container houses.

 Standardisation and efficient logistics